isomerpages/moe-sthildassec/_co-curricular-activities/Clubs & Societies/Art Club.md

 ![](/images/CCA/Art%20Club%202023.png)

 #### What We Do
 Our Art Club aims to nurture interest in Art and provides platform to our student artists to come together to create Art.
-We exposed students to different media such as ceramics, batik painting, digital art and many more.
+We expose students to different media such as ceramics, batik painting, digital art and many more.

 **When We Meet** <br>
 Tuesdays: 3:30pm - 5:30pm<br>